Jaseci-Labs/jaseci/README.md

 1. Install Jaseci by running: `pip3 install jaseci`
 2. Install Jaseci Server by running: `pip3 install jaseci-serv`
-3. (for AI) Install Jaseci Kit by running: `pip3 install jaseci-kit`
+3. (for AI) Install Jaseci Kit by running: `pip3 install jaseci-ai-kit`

 ### Installation (for Contributors of Jaseci)